 Windows holds a lot of places where a program can be placed so that it will launch as soon as you logon to the computer.
 If you want to access the applications which are in these Startup programs, it is an alternative way.
-You can also utilize these paths in applications or any custom change you plan to make in Windows 10.
+You can also utilize these paths in applications or any custom change you plan to make in Windows 11 and Windows 10.

 Here is a list of Windows Startup Paths, Folders, and Registry Settings for applications and programs when they are launched at Startup.
 This will help you manage or disable startup programs.